NishaSinghHarariya/ToDo_App/README.md

-# ToDo_App
+# Multi User Todo Application using Django

+Description
-This is a to-do application developed using Django framework helps to manage and organize the tasks.
+This project is a multi-user todo application built using Django.
+It allows users to create, manage, and track their tasks in a collaborative environment.

+Features
+User registration and authentication
+Create, edit, and delete tasks
+Assign tasks to specific users
+Mark tasks as completed
+Filter tasks based on status, priority, etc.